Hoosieman/DropByDrip/README.md

 - **Users past drink list** - past clicks of drink buttoms are stores in a list and shown to the user if wanted, this data is also stored and sorted in mongoDB

+- **MongoDB** - successful link and stores data

+- **Endpoints** - correctly processing various data, sending it to mongo.

 ## Start-Up Login Service

-- **email stored** - For this deliverable I was able to successfully create a login page.
+- **email stored mongo** - For this deliverable I was able to successfully create a login page.
 1. login requires a valid email address
 2. Login email is linked and stored in MongoDB

 - **restricted if no login** -If the user does not login with a valid email, they are unable to proceed from the login page.
 Ordering a drink/ accessing the other html pages is only possible after valid email authentication.

+- **past drink orders** - past drink order list stored for each user.